-The most important thing is creating a placed through which one can move in their mind, and recall what they are trying to memorize.
+The most important thing is creating a place through which one can move in their mind and recall what they are trying to memorize.

-The representation of the participants brain with functional magnetic resonance imaging (fMRI) before and after learning, showed that the mnemonic “training” had changed their brain functions (mainly the connections between neurons), that now exhibited greater similarity to the brains of world memory champions.
+The representation of the participants’ brain with functional magnetic resonance imaging (fMRI) before and after learning showed that the mnemonic “training” had changed their brain functions (mainly the connections between neurons), which now exhibited greater similarity to the brains of world memory champions.

-Individuals participating in the World Memory Championships, can memorize 500 numbers or 100 words in five minutes.
+Individuals participating in the World Memory Championships can memorize five hundred numbers or a hundred words in five minutes.

 The comparative examination of the brain on 23 memory champions and 23 people with average memory initially showed significant differences in the connections of the brain.

-But when the second group had already trained for four months, the new comparative examination of the brain now showed much greater similarities.
+However, when the second group had already trained for four months, the new comparative examination of the brain then showed much greater similarities.